October 12, 2022

 THE MONASTERY

 As I sat eating my lunch outdoors at one of the cafes, a pair of pilgrims in their 60s wandered over to my table.
-They stayed in several of the same albergues as me this past week, so they must have recognized me as a fellow pilgrim before coming over to ask me (in Spanish) how to get to the monastery’s albergue.
+We’d stayed in several of the same albergues this past week, so they must have recognized me as a fellow pilgrim before coming over to ask me (in Spanish) how to get to the monastery’s albergue.

-I truly had no clue, as I hadn’t checked in to the albergue yet.
-But I pointed toward the arched main entrance to the monastery, and shrugged as it to say, “In there, I think.”
+I honestly had no clue.
+I hadn’t checked into the albergue yet.
+But I pointed toward the arched main entrance to the monastery, and shrugged as if to say, “In there, I think.”

 This lack of certainty prompted them to immediately go over to a second table filled with, what I presume were locals, and ask them the same exact question.
 The folks at that table sent them in the direction that I’d pointed, so off they went.